This post may contain affiliate links. Please read our disclosure policy.

 - 1/4 cup freshly grated Parmesan cheese

-While pasta is cooking, heat the olive oil in a large pan with onion and garlic.
+- While pasta is cooking, heat the olive oil in a large pan with onion and garlic.
 Cook for about 4-5 minutes over medium heat.
 Add the flour and whisk for 30 seconds and then slowly pour and whisk in the milk and vegetable broth.
 Bring to a boil and continue to whisk.
 Mixture should begin to thicken after 3-5 minutes.
-Place heat to low and mix in the mustard, salt, pepper, red pepper chili flakes, cheese and sweet potato.
+Place heat to low and mix in the mustard, salt, pepper, red pepper chili flakes, cheese and sweet potato and spinach.
 Stir well and then remove from heat.